rubenispiryan/math_generator/README.md

 - `templates/`: Directory containing XML templates
 - `assets/`: Folder for static resources (e.g., `logo.png`)
 - `output/`: Folder where the generated PDFs are saved
+- `src/`: Folder where source code is located

 ---